 In this example, the RAII class simply records the packets pointer value, as it was already allocated by the underlying lwIP library.
 Then, as is normal with the RAII idiom, the class’s destructor releases the resource in question.
 With this class in hand, the generic packet handlers received a const object reference to a ProtocolDataUnit class, making it very clear that they were allowed to peek, but not destroy, the received packet.

 The C++ or newer standard library provides for various examples of the RAII pattern.
 One such example from the C++11 standard is std::unique_ptr.
-With a unique_ptr the resource in question is a heap allocated object, as demonstrated in the following example:
+A std::unique_ptr the RAII manages a heap allocated object using the RAII idiom, as demonstrated in the following example:

 Firmware engineers rightly avoid heap usage, so may never use a unique_ptr.
 That being said, being aware of RAII examples from the standard library may only serve to further inspire and educate engineers on this valuable C++ pattern.
 While you are learning about std::unique_ptr, make sure to learn about the newer C++14 std::make_unique.